 In 2012, a Horses for Heroes Pilot Program was held to extend services to the veterans in the area; research into how this program may be expanded and best serve veterans is underway.
 Shepard Meadows is a member of the Bristol Early Childhood Alliance and intends to develop programs to serve this population in the near future.

 As growth and change have occurred in its program offerings, Shepard Meadows staff has also grown.
 All staff positions are currently part-time.
-In 2014 there is a staff of 11, including an Executive Director (Volunteer), Program Director and three instructors, an Equine Manager/Caretaker and two barn assistants, a Volunteer Coordinator, a Facility Manager (Volunteer) and Grounds Assistant (Volunteer).
-Board membership has been maintained at 12-15 members.
+In the fall of 2017, Shepard Meadows hired an Operations Director.
+Currently we have three instructors, an Equine Manager/Caretaker and two barn assistants, a Volunteer Coordinator, a Facility Manager (Volunteer) and Grounds Assistant (Volunteer).
+Board membership has been maintained at 9 and 12 members.

 The number of horses working with the staff increased from the original three to seven very special equines now in the herd.
-Calvin still serves; working with him are Charmed, Cowboy, Daphne, Frodo, Lola and Red.
-With the increase in the number of horses has come the addition of field stalls to provide shelter for four of them.
+Calvin one of our beloved horses from the beginning was laid to rest during the winter of 2016-2017 and Charmed was laid to rest in the spring of 2017.
+Currently we have Daphne, Cheyenne, Moses, Frodo, Lola, Red and Indy, our latest horse who is not yet in program.
+With the increase in the number of horses has come the addition of field stalls to provide shelter for all of them.

 None of this history would exist were it not for the dedicated paid and volunteer staff and dozens of volunteers who to this day support Shepard Meadows.
 They do any job you can imagine for this organization: serve on the Board of Directors, greet and sidewalk with participants, lead and care for horses and farm pets, care for the building and grounds, assist the office staff, go forth as community ambassadors.
 Volunteers tirelessly fundraise to provide the funds to sustain operations.
-An annual gala has been held since 2006 to support the program; countless other events have occurred on behalf of Shepard Meadows – bowl-a-thons, tag sales, motorcycle gatherings, courtesy nights/days in area restaurants.
+An annual gala has been held since 2006 to support the program; as well as countless other events on behalf of Shepard Meadows – bowl-a-thons, tag sales, motorcycle gatherings, courtesy nights/days in area restaurants.
 Charitable foundations, both local and national – have stepped up to keep Shepard Meadows in operation and moving forward.
-Some very special people are working to establish the plans and raise the funds necessary to cover the outdoor arena via our new capital campaign, “A Roof for All Seasons”, kicked off in April 2014.

 Also vital to this history is the support given by an increasing number of foundations and donors who have come forth to provide the funds to sustain the operation of Shepard Meadows.
 Their financial help has kept Shepard Meadows’ participants “riding on,” true to the nature of a well-known command given in a therapeutic riding lesson.